connorlovejoy/Reset-Glitch-Hack-3-Phat-QSB/README.md

 # Reset Glitch Hack 3 Phat QSB
 Reset Glitch Hack 3 Phat Quick Solder Board v1

+First pcb I've designed very simple but learned a bit about the Fusio360 and pcb design in general.

+Qsb v107_2022-04-18.zip is the Gerber Output

+RGH3 Phat QSB v1.zip is a .brd

 Will keep editing the file a bit but here is what created so far.

 3DPCB